 called Lily over to her.
 "Remember your promise or else I shall

 deal deadly with you right now."

 "I give you my promise once more that I shall not tell a living soul you are not the real Princess until you beg me to do so."

 "Me?
 Beg you to tell ----?" and Marjoram began to laugh and could not stop until her eyes were filled with tears.
 She gasped for breath then said.
 "You will stay here until the sun is low in the sky.
 I will go on ahead.
 They will naturally think that I am the noble Princess Lily, come to marry their crown prince Harry."

 It had taken weeks to reach their destination, but now Marjoram knew it was all worth it.
 Music filled the air and dancers filled the streets when she reached the castle.
 Marjoram sat back primly and snapped the whip for Lightning to draw her carriage over the draw bridge.
-Marjoram fancied that she looked very much like a real Princess as she sat back into the shadows.
+Marjoram fancied that she looked very noble now, much like a real Princess should look as she sat back into the soft cushions.

 She nodded to the dancers with haughty favor.
 "Dance on!
 Dance on!" she said.
 To herself she added, "I will join you in these streets just as soon as the Prince and I are married."